altbert/Whatsapp_speech_to_text/README.md

 # Whatsapp Speech To Text
 Speech to text in Whatsapp using [Whisper](https://github.com/openai/whisper) and [Whatsapp-Web.js](https://github.com/pedroslopez/whatsapp-web.js)
 Originally the program was using Google Cloud Speech.

 ### Description
-Once authenticated on Whatsapp Web, the worker will transcribe all messages received from a contact in your contact book.
+Once authenticated on Whatsapp Web, the worker will transcribe, using Whisper, all messages received from a contact in your contact book.
 If you want to contribute just send a pull request

 ### Usage
 - To build the images run ```docker-compose build```